doorscho/github-workshop/remote.md

 git _____		Fetching downloads a branch from another repository, along with
 				all of its associated commits and files.
 But, it doesn't try to integrate anything into your local repository.
-This gives you a chance to inspect changes before merging them with your project.
+This gives you aa chance to inspect changes before merging them with your project.

 git _____		Pulling is the automated version of `git _____`.
 It downloads a